samik1234/e-motion-clone/README.md

 ## Project
-  Build your own notion clone with NEXTJS 13, CONVEX , CLERK, REACT, SHADCN-UI AND Deploy on Vercel.
+  Build your own notion clone with NEXTJS 13, CONVEX , CLERK, REACT, SHADCN-UI And  Deploy on Vercel.
   All with proper notion-style editor, cover images, nested documents, publishing documents to public, real-time database and more.